Quramy/npm-ts-workspaces-example/README.md

 As mentioned above, npm cli resolves dependencies across packages.
 It's enough for "runtime".
 However considering TypeScript sources, in other words "static", it's not.

-We need to tell "x-cli package dependes on x-core" to TypeScript compiler.
+We need to tell "x-cli package depends on x-core" to TypeScript compiler.
 TypeScript provides much useful feature to do this, ["Project References"](https://www.typescriptlang.org/docs/handbook/project-references.html).

-First, you add `composite: true` to project-root tsconfig.json to use project refrences feature.
+First, you add `composite: true` to project-root tsconfig.json to use project references feature.

 ```js
 /* tsconfig.json */